rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 <!-- #endregion -->

 <!-- #region -->
-#### `st.sampled_from`
+#### `st.sampled_from()`

-[st.sampled_from](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) accepts a collection of objects (anything that has a length and supports integer-based indexing is a collection; e.g. lists, tuples, strings, and NumPy arrays).
-The strategy will return values that are sampled from this collection.
+[st.sampled_from](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.sampled_from) accepts a collection of objects (anything that has a length and supports integer-based indexing is a collection; e.g. lists, tuples, strings, and NumPy arrays) and returns a strategy that are randomly samples values from this collection.

 For example, the following strategy will sample a value `0`, `"a"`, or `(2, 2)` from a list: